Spiritual / Sacramental Preparation

 Because it is the parents’ right and responsibility to be involved in preparing their children for First Communion, they must be exposed to the catechesis that is offered so that they too, can grow in their understanding and appreciation of the Eucharist and more effectively share in the catechesis of their children.

 Our formation process at The Catholic Community of St. Matthias takes place within the parish community.
 The curriculum includes ten catechetical/formation sessions – five for First Penance and five for First Eucharist.
 These sessions are scheduled on Sunday mornings throughout the year beginning in October.
 There is also a First Eucharist Retreat Day on a Saturday in the Spring.
 Attendance for all sessions is mandatory and each child must be accompanied by at least one parent.
-Some time prior to First Communion there is also a scheduled interview with Father Doug, both parents and the child must be present.
+Some time prior to First Communion there is also a scheduled interview with the priest, both parents and the child must be present.

 Children will celebrate First Reconciliation on a Saturday morning in January or early February.
 First Communions are celebrated at specific Sunday morning masses over a period of 4-5 weeks within the Easter season.
 The families choose the dates and the Mass most convenient for them.
 All of the First Communicants and their families, as a group, celebrate Eucharist on the Feast of the Body and Blood of Christ usually at the noon Mass.